Official-Pepe/Citron/README.md

 Check out the [documentation](./docs) for hardware schematics, setup guides, and more.

 **Let me know if you want it even shorter, or if you’d like a tagline, badges, or a “How to get started” section!**
-# Coming soon
-- Messages for multiple plants / Irrigation
-- Personalized messages
-- more Compatibility
-- and more connectivity

-## Thoughts what could come in the future
-- Room humidy sensors (basic automation, with 5 humidysensors)
-- 3D Printed case
-- Apps (windows, Mac, Ios, Andoid)
-   - These are the Host applications
-- An Shop...?

 # Extras